Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Coupling constants, isoscalar mixing angles, and their consequences

-\item In the absence of the derivative interactions in the axial-vector sector ($g_d^A=0$), the $D/S-$ ratios for the decays of the axial-vector mesons are independent of any model parameters, at the tree level.
-We point out that, even a simple contact interactions can reproduce the $D/S-$ratio for the $a_1(1260)\to\rho\pi$ decay, within the limits of the experimental and theoretical uncertainties. \item The coupling constants used in the present work are dimension-full quantities, as noted earlier.
-The values used in this work are significantly different from the values derived in \cite{Divotgey:2013jba,Jeong:2018exh}.
+\begin{enumerate} \item In the decays of the pseudovector mesons, the $D-$waves interfere largely constructively with the $S-$waves.
+It should be noted that there exists a small phase difference of $(10\pm 5)^\circ$ between the $D-$wave and the $S-$wave in the $b_1(1235)\to\omega\pi$ decay \cite{Zyla:2020zbs}.
+However, we have not been able to reproduce this phase difference.
+Further, in the absence of the derivative interactions, the $D/S-$ratio of the $b_1(1235)\to\omega\pi$ decay is negative and is nearly equal to the corresponding ratio for the $a_1(1260)\to\rho\pi$ decay.
+The nonlocal interactions introduced in the form of the dimension$-5$ operators contribute a large amount to the $D/S-$ratio to make it significantly large and positive.
+This signifies that the nonlocal interactions play a crucial role in the pseudovector sector. \item The values of the parameters listed in Table \ref{pvpar} are significantly different from the values derived in Ref. \cite{Divotgey:2013jba}.
 This can be attributed to two reasons: the introduction of the derivative interactions in the pseudovector sector, and the mixing of the iso-singlet states.
 Derivative interactions were used to analyse the decay of $b_1(1235)$ in \cite{Jeong:2018exh}.
 The coupling constants $g_1$ and $g_2$ mentioned there have been rendered dimensionless by the multiplying/dividing mass term.
-The ratio of the two coupling constants used in our work, $g_d^B/g_c^B$ matches the corresponding value from \cite{Jeong:2018exh}\footnote{We point out a misprint in \cite{Jeong:2018exh}, namely the value of $g_1$ must be $-8.37$ instead of the $-1.34$ given in the article.}.
-It is to be noted, that we have included the iso-singlet states as well in our work as opposed to only the iso-triplet in \cite{Jeong:2018exh}.
+The ratio of the two coupling constants used in our work, $g_d^B/g_c^B$ matches the corresponding value from Ref. \cite{Jeong:2018exh}\footnote{We point out a misprint in \cite{Jeong:2018exh}, i.e, the value of $g_1$ must be $-8.37$ instead of the $-1.34$ given in the article.}, as can be seen from Table \ref{1pluspar}.
+The absolute values of the coupling constants are slightly different as we have included the iso-singlet states as well in our work as opposed to only the iso-triplet in \cite{Jeong:2018exh}.
 However, as far as the $D/S-$ratio is concerned, only the ratio of the coupling constants matters.
-Further, we have taken the partial decay width for the $b_1(1235)\to\omega\pi$ decay as $110\pm 7$ MeV, instead of the full width of $142\pm 9$ MeV.
+Further, we have taken the partial decay width for the $b_1(1235)\to\omega\pi$ decay as $110\pm 7$ MeV, instead of the full width of $142\pm 9$ MeV. \item The value of the coupling constant $g_c^B$ is nearly twice that of $g_c^A$, as shown in Table \ref{1pluspar}.
+This is particularly interesting, as the pseudovector states differ from the axial-vector states only in the charge conjugation, the decay products belong to the same set of nonets, and the 3-momenta carried by the decay products in both the cases are nearly the same. \item We also note that, in general, the influence of the $D-$wave on the decay of the mesons reduces as the 3-momenta of the decay products decreases, as seen by the decreasing values of the $D/S-$ratio.
+This is a feature we observe irrespective of the spin of the decaying state.
+This indicates that, when a meson decays into a closely lying state (specifically, if the associated 3-momentum is small) the angular distribution of the decay products is mostly spherical, and one may not lose much information if the higher partial waves are not included while analysing the experimental data.